-3.75# Pulaski axe with 36" yellow fiberglass handle.
+3.75# Pulaski axe with 36" black or yellow fiberglass handle (call for specific color).
 Thought to have been developed in the early 1900's by Edward Pulaski, a legendary Forest Service Ranger in Idaho.
 It is said that in August, 1910 his presence saved the lives of 45 men during a difficult time in a large fire.
 A traditional style bit axe blade on one end and a mattock blade for digging or grubbing on the other end.
 Used in a variety of settings including forestry and general landscaping.

 *Forged steel head.
 Made in USA.